Purcell Trench manufacturing company

 Leave-A-Trace page (editorial)

 After the long weekend, I visited another informal camp area on the same river and found dirty diapers, old tires, clothing, a double bed and mattress, sofa, carpet, broken toys.
 I filled the back of a pickup truck twice and made trips to the nearest landfill.
-Where was the army of forest service employees?

 Published over a half century ago, A Sand County Almanac asked Americans to adopt a national conservation ethic.
 Sadly, we are further away from that goal today than ever before.

 Several years ago, I read an article by a hiker encouraging backpackers to take refuge in a tent in the evening and read a book rather than sit around an environmentally destructive campfire.
-Let’s face it, that kind of advice is an invitation to stay home.
-Your choice, relax in the comfort of your EZlounger with an incandescent bulb illuminating your page or huddle up in a tent reading by flashlight or miniature lantern.
+Let's face it, that kind of advice is an invitation to stay home.
+Your choice, relax in the comfort of your EZlounger with an electric bulb illuminating your page or huddle up in a tent reading by flashlight or miniature lantern.

 My favorite anti-campfire article was by a river runner who insisted campfires are always evil and out of place.
 He related how he “had to” get down on his hands and knees with tweezers and pick up bits of charcoal from his camping beach.
 The poor city slicker apparently didn’t realize fire is a natural part of the environment he was in and every beach along the river does have and has had charcoal in it centuries before a white person ever set foot in the watershed.